the worst I ever felt

 I stopped taking it.

 There were days when I could not muster the strength to walk three blocks to the grocery store or even one block to the corner store.
 There were days when I couldn’t stop crying.
 I spent entire Saturdays lying on the floor.
-Something was wrong with me and I had no idea what to do about it.
+Something was wrong with me, and I had no idea what to do about it.

 Holistic medicine makes sense to me in a way that treating symptoms does not.
 So, I made an appointment.
 I was asked to keep a diary of everything I ate for the next week and bring it with me.
 (I did this even though it triggered my deep shame.)

 Her office was in Midwood, a thriving, mostly Orthodox Jewish neighborhood.
-It was an easy train ride from Park Slope and I was surprised when I turned off of the busy business throughfare into the residential neighborhood.
-The houses were large and had sprawling lawns and trees and cars in driveways.
-Midwood looked liked like home and felt like a respite.
+It was an easy train ride from Park Slope, and I was surprised when I turned off of the busy business throughfare into the residential neighborhood.
+The houses were large and had sprawling lawns and trees, and cars in driveways.
+Midwood looked like home and felt like a respite.
 The office was located in a sunny addition behind a lovely white house.
-I was greeted at the front desk by a receptionist and given a stack of paperwork to fill out, which I did while seated in by a window, dappled sunlight dancing across me.
+I was greeted at the front desk by a receptionist and given a stack of paperwork to fill out, which I did while seated by a window, dappled sunlight dancing across me.

 Dr. Pom*, wearing a floral tichel, invited me back into the examination room.
 First, we sat in her cozy office, where she looked at my food diary and the paperwork I’d just completed and asked me detailed questions, not only about how I’d been feeling, but my life itself.